 "It's been nearly 10 years since I was a student in Vienna, but not a single day goes by where its impact is not felt in my life," said Jason Thornberb in his feedback to IES.
 "My time there fundamentally changed how I view the world and has given me the ability to view the world and its issues from several perspectives."

-New studies, Time magazine reports, show that "a multilingual brain is nimbler, quicker, better able to deal with ambiguities, resolve conflicts, and even resist Alzheimer's disease and other forms of dementia longer."
+Time magazine reports that studies show "a multilingual brain is nimbler, quicker, better able to deal with ambiguities, resolve conflicts, and even resist Alzheimer's disease and other forms of dementia longer."

 The Beverly Hills Lingual Institute concurs, listing bilingual benefits such as: